Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - `brandKeywordRecord` An optional parameter.
 If omitted, only returns amounts for brands for which an allocation currently exists.
 - Returns: <router-link to="/zoe/api/records.html#amount-keyword-record">`{<AmountKeywordRecord>}`</router-link>

-Get the amounts associated with the `brand` for the offer.
+Get the amounts associated with the `brand`s for the offer.
 If the optional `brandKeywordRecord` argument is omitted, it only returns amounts for brands for which an allocation currently exists.

 ```js